ttapers/docs/markdown/reference/cloud/python-sdk.md

 ### Modem

 The `Modem` interface allows you to interact directly with the modem.
-This is a base class for the Huawei MS2131, E303 and iota modem interfaces.
+This is a base class for the Huawei MS2131 and E303 modem interfaces.

 **Properties:**
 * `mode` (`PPP`) -- The mode in which the modem is currently using to communicate